 - Make it easy to unsubscribe so the unengaged subscribers won’t have to report your emails because the process is too difficult.

 - Make sure all your sign-up forms are permission-based.
 State on the form that by providing their emails, leads grant you permission to contact them.
 This will help to ensure those you’re reaching out to actually want to hear from you.

 2. Avoid Alerting the Dreaded Spam Filter

-A report shows that 80 percent of daily emails are spam, resulting in an estimated 140 billion spam emails sent every single day.
+A report shows that over 80 percent of daily emails are spam, resulting in an estimated 140 billion spam emails sent every single day.
 So, it should come as no surprise that your bounced emails end up in subscribers’ spam folders.
 The reason is that the spam filter detected your emails as spam and might even unconsciously be falling into them.